 Elsewhere in the interview, Rundgren revealed he had a similar run in with Slowhand years prior, saying that he had lent Clapton his own guitar when the two crossed paths at an after-hours jam.

 “I met him very early in my career, when I was still just in a local blues band.
-One night, after-hours at the Cafe Au Go Go, a jam session was forming with Howlin’ Wolf and Muddy Wolf,” he recalls.
+One night, after-hours at the Cafe Au Go Go, a jam session was forming with Howlin’ Wolf and Muddy Waters,” he recalls.
 “Eric came in, but he had no guitar, and I didn’t travel anywhere without one.

 “So I said, ‘Here, take my guitar, please.’
 It was a decent guitar, some sort of Gibson semi-acoustic,” he continues.
 “Then I just sat there for the next hour, in a completely empty club, with just a couple of other hangers-on, watching these guys go through it, for each other, not for an audience.”